vorsocom/mugen/README.md

 ## Enterprise Services

-[Vorsocom](https://vorsocomputing.com) provides enterprise support for building applications using muGen.
+We provide enterprise support for building applications using muGen.
 Leverage our expertise to accelerate your project. [**Get in touch**](mailto:brightideas@vorsocomputing.com) to learn more or request a quote.